 The numbers are alarming, and they don’t tell the whole story.

 During the 2013-2014 fiscal year, MCSC Investigators worked on a total of 178 registered files, closing 108 of them.
 That’s one child located, one family with answers, or one law enforcement partner with new information to take action on a case – every 3 days, all year long.

 The first Canadian statistics on missing children were released in 1987.
 There were 57,233 children reported missing that year.
-In 2015, there were 45,288 reports of missing children in Canada as reported by the RCMP using numbers provided by the Canadian Police Information Centre (CPIC).
-Please click here to view the Missing Children and Youth Reports Fast Fact Sheet for 2015.
-The second table displays a breakdown of the reported cases of missing children in 2015 by province, profile and sex. *These statistics may not reflect the actual number of children currently missing in our country.
+In 2016, there were 45,609 reports of missing children in Canada as reported by the RCMP using numbers provided by the Canadian Police Information Centre (CPIC).
+Please click HERE to view the Missing Children and Youth Reports Fast Fact Sheet for 2016.
+The second table displays a breakdown of the reported cases of missing children in 2016 by province, profile and sex. *These statistics may not reflect the actual number of children currently missing in our country.